matter-labs/zksync/docs/architecture.md

     - `/zksync_witness_generator`: zkSync server Witness Generator & Prover Server microservice.
   - `/lib`: Dependencies of the binaries above.
     - `/basic_types`: Crate with declaration of the essential zkSync primitives, such as `address`.
-    - `/circuit`: Cryptographic environment enforsing the correctness of executed transactions in the zkSync network.
+    - `/circuit`: Cryptographic environment enforcing the correctness of executed transactions in the zkSync network.
     - `/config`: Utilities to load configuration options of zkSync applications.
     - `/contracts`: Loaders for zkSync contracts interfaces and ABI.
-    - `/crypto`: Cryptographical primitives using among zkSync crates.
+    - `/crypto`: Cryptographic primitives used among zkSync crates.
     - `/eth_client`: Module providing an interface to interact with an Ethereum node.
     - `/prometheus_exporter`: Prometheus data exporter.
     - `/prover_utils`: Utilities related to the proof generation.